William Alpheus Higgs

 William Alpheus Higgs (c.
 1838 – 23 December 1889) was a London tea merchant who served as sheriff of London and Middlesex in 1887.
 He was a liveryman of several of the city's guilds and at the time of his death had been selected as a Radical candidate for a parliamentary constituency in north London.

 Early life and family

-William Alpheus Higgs was born around 1838 or 1839 in Luckington, Wiltshire.
+William Alpheus Higgs was baptised 0n 24 June 1838 in Luckington, Wiltshire.
 He married Phoebe and the 1881 census shows them living in St Pancras, London, with their eight sons and two daughters.